 There is no separate admission charge to enter Super Nintendo World; it’s included in the cost of your Universal theme park ticket.

-A one-day adult ticket to Universal Studios Japan, where the land is already operating, starts at ¥8,400 (convert to U.S. dollars).
+A one-day adult ticket to Universal Studios Japan starts at ¥8,600 (convert to U.S. dollars).

-A day ticket to Universal Studios Hollywood was $109+ as of February 2023, but it’s not clear if pricing will change when Super Nintendo World opens there this year.
+A day ticket to Universal Studios Hollywood was $109+ as of May 2024.

-Similarly, a ticket to Universal Studios Singapore is currently around SGD 61 (convert to U.S. dollars).
-Still, it remains to be seen what pricing will be in 2025 when the new section opens.
+A ticket to Universal Studios Singapore is currently around SGD 80 (convert to U.S. dollars).

 Do You Need an Express Pass for Super Nintendo World?